getumbrel/umbrel-samourai-dojo/doc/DOCKER_advanced_setups.md

 # Set the value of INDEXER_INSTALL to "off"
 # Set the value of INDEXER_IP with the IP address of your Electrum server
 # Set the value of INDEXER_RPC_PORT with the port used by the RPC API of your Electrum server (default= 50001)
-# Set the value of INDEXER_BATCH_SUPPORT to "active" if your Electrum server is ElectrumX, otherwise set the value to "inactive"
+# Set the value of INDEXER_BATCH_SUPPORT to "active" if your Electrum server is ElectrumX or Fulcrum >=1.6.0, otherwise set the value to "inactive"
+# Set the value of INDEXER_PROTOCOL to "tcp" or "tls" based on Electrum server configuration - over SSL/TLS or plain TCP (unencrypted)
 # Save and exit nano
 #